jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hbase&Redis/HBase_Setup/Hbase_Setup.md

 source ~/.bashrc
 ~~~

-- substitute all the jar package start with 'hadoop' in /opt/hbase/lib with the corresponding one which is in different version in /opt/Hadoop.
+- Substitute all the jar package start with 'hadoop' in /opt/hbase/lib with the corresponding one which is in different version in /opt/Hadoop.
 For package that cannot find substitute in /opt/Hadoop, leave the original package untouched.
+This is to avoid SLF4J warning about multiple bindings, where more than one SLF4J implementation is in the classpath, leading to ambiguity about which logging framework to use.
+It can cause unexpected logging behavior but is usually not critical.

 3. start hbase.
 Remember to start zookeeper before start hbase.
 ~~~bash